 How about longevity?

-I’ve had my Bike+ for a year and half and once I wipe down the sweat it still works and looks new.
-My parents have had their Peloton Bike for four years and works great too.
+I’ve had my Bike+ for two years and once I wipe down the sweat it still works and looks new.
+My parents have had their Peloton Bike for five years and it still works great too.

 There are Apple Music and Spotify integrations too.
 With your music account signed in, when a song plays during your ride, just tap the heart button and the song gets added to a playlist.

 I’d expect more integrations with other software and devices in the future too.
 For example, with the music services, it’d be nice to play your Apple Music through the Peloton speakers during the scenic rides.

 If you're buying, the Peloton Bike is $1,445 (or $120/month for a year), while the Bike+ is $2,495 (or $208/month for a year).